engl-4814/html-review/README.md

 # HTML Review Resource

 In groups, we will create a review resource for our class.

-Groups will be responsible for creating a
+Groups will create their respective pages and fill out the content within the templated sections.

 ## Group Assignments